Garymcn17/DockerCMS/README.md

 # DockerCMS

 # Description
 Cloud computing Assignment 2 repository.
 We were required to create a docker swarm with one manager and two workers.
 Create a docker container management service using restful api that will manage containers, images and stacks.
 We then had to run NGINX as a service on the swarm that we could access through the external IP address of the manager.
-Then write a python program that tested our API .----------------------------------------------------------------------------------------------------------------
+Then write a python program that tested our API

+# Instructions
 Run python container-server.py in the mangager ssh.
 Cd into the LASTGO directory
 Cd into the Assignment folder